SkygearIO/features/features/192-asset-gear/index.md

 1. Let `asset_id` be `/<app-id>/<name>`.
 1. Presign `asset_id` with `content_type`, `content_md5` as headers.
 1. Return the presigned request.

+#### Client Specification

+If the `content-type` header in the presign request is `multipart/form-data`, the client must submit a multipart form request.

+The file field must be the last field in the form.

 ### POST /_asset/sign